Table of Contents

 Home of the award-winning airline Emirates, Dubai International Airport is officially one of the world’s busiest airports.
 Full of dining options, plush lounges, an endless collection of duty-free shops and luxury boutiques, and even impressive art displays, the sprawling airport is a visitor attraction in its own right.

 As a first contact point for most overseas travelers, screening at the international airport is rigorous.
-Incoming travelers are required to undergo a COVID-19 PCR test, taken no more than 96 hours beforehand, and present a printout of their negative COVID-19 certificate before takeoff.
+Incoming travelers are required to undergo a COVID-19 PCR test, taken no more than 72 hours beforehand, and present a printout of their negative COVID-19 certificate before takeoff.
 Upon arrival, select travelers might be chosen to undergo another PCR test, with anyone testing positive to be quarantined.
 Thermal and temperature screenings are implemented, and within the airport itself, everyone including staff must abide by strict health and hygiene measures.
 This means two-meter social distancing and the wearing of protective masks and gloves.
 Check Visit Dubai for updates on travel protocols.

 The Burj Khalifa is a true modern masterpiece, shooting up from the ground and towering over the city at a mind-boggling height of over 2,716 feet (828 meters).
 Crowned the tallest building in the world, you mustn’t miss the amazing panoramic views of Dubai’s desert metropolis from its observation deck.
 Not afraid of heights?
 Chill out on the deck’s outdoor terrace, guaranteed to provide dizzying vistas of the cityscape below.